You Can Conquer Your Debt

 • Avoid borrowing from one credit card to pay another.

-When getting out of debt is a priority, there are also several longer-term solutions that can set you on the path to a debt-free life:
+When getting out of debt is a priority, there are also several longer-term solutions that can set you on that path:

 1. Bump up your debt repayment percentage

-Putting at least 15 per cent of your paycheck towards credit card debt and loans can help you pay down those commitments much more quickly.
-As paying off large amounts of your debt over a few months, can save you a significant amount of money on interest payments alone.
+Consider putting at least 15 per cent of each paycheck towards credit card debt and loans.
+This approach can help you pay down those commitments much more quickly, and save you a significant amount of money on interest payments alone.

 2. Negotiate for a lower interest rate

 Call your creditors to negotiate a lower interest rate.
-You'll be surprised how many creditors are willing to reduce your interest rate.
+You'll be surprised how many creditors are willing to reduce your interest rate if you just ask.

-3. Use your tax refund check to pay down debt
+3. Use your tax refund to pay down debt

 Add new comment